 Navigation can be difficult

-The Kids Kindle comes with one year of Amazon Kids+, which includes all Harry Potter books and other children's series.
+The Kids Kindle comes with one year of Amazon Kids+, including all "Harry Potter" books and other children's series.
 Since it's designed strictly for reading books, it doesn't have any games, ads, or videos.
-However, you can get the tablet/eReader combo if you want a little more versatility.
+The library of free titles could also be limited without renewing an Amazon Kids+ subscription.
+However, you can get the Fire Kids Tablet if you want more versatility from the learning content.

 Best for Bright Sunlight: ONYX BOOX Poke 3